bfontaine/sparse/README.md

 For example, consider a slice of 1M `false` values with only 1000 `true` values in it.
-A normal `bool` slice will need 1M cells while a `BoolSlice` will use between 2 and 2001 cells depending on where they are.
+A normal `bool` slice will need 1M cells while a `BoolSlice` will use between 2 and 2001 cells depending on where the `true` values are.
 Append another 1M false values: the `bool` slice will double its size while the `BoolSlice` internal size won’t change.

 ## Internal representation